Vermont Digital Government Summit 2026 Banner

 Chip Bacon

-Associate VP, Information Security & Chief Information Security Officer
+Associate VP, Information Security and Chief Information Security Officer

 Information Technology